-But thanks to the newest digital colonoscopy screening equipment in our region, Trinity Hospital Twin City’s (THTC) surgical professionals are often able to discover – and treat – colon cancer before it even develops.
+But thanks to the newest digital colonoscopy screening equipment in our region, Trinity Health System Twin City Medical Center surgical professionals are often able to discover – and treat – colon cancer before it even develops.

 What is a Doctor Checking for During a Colonoscopy?

 Our Board Certified General Surgeon checks for polyps, abnormal growths inside the rectum and colon.
 When caught early enough, these cancer-causing polyps can be removed during the colonoscopy, so additional surgery is not required.
 Some cancers can also be removed during your colonoscopy screening.